vhermawan/draft-readme/README.md

 Finally you can access http://localhost:3031 to see salman backoffice

 ## Contributing
-Please read Contributin.md for details on our code of conduct, and the process for submitting pull requests to this repository.
+Please read our [guideline](Contributing.md) for details on our code of conduct, and the process for submitting pull requests to this repository.

 ## Deployment